isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 <button onclick="upload()" >Upload</button>
 ```

-In the page’s JavaScript, we can upload the file asynchronously using the fetch function:
+In the page’s JavaScript, upload the file asynchronously using the fetch function:

 ```
 function upload()